neil-ptr/raycast-renderer/README.md

 This project seeks to explore this by crafting a retro-inspired 2.5D horror game that combines simple retro visuals with a strrong focus on proximity chat and sound.

 ## Technologies
-No major frameworks used really, wanted to write the raycaster from scratch in rust.
-Chose Rust because I liked the `rust-wasm` api compared to c++'s `emscripten`
+No major frameworks or libraries used really, wanted to write the raycaster from scratch.
+Chose to use WASM instead of writing JS since I want to I really want to focus on simulating sound propagation and don't want to worry about performance too much.
+Chose Rust because I liked the `rust-wasm` api compared to c++'s `emscripten`.

 ### Raycasting game engine
 - rust